 The positive and negative consequences of these decisions help to teach players about a vastly complex situation.

 6. World Without Oil (2007)

 The game sought to make players understand how an oil crisis might affect their lives by getting them to describe how the crisis is affecting their area.
-After the 32 days were up, the game produced a valuable record to help anticipate problems and avoid a worst-case-scenario.
+Consequently, after the 32 days were up, the game produced a valuable record to help anticipate problems and avoid a worst-case-scenario.

 7. FoldIt (2008)

 Three years after its release, players of the online puzzle game FoldIt helped to decipher the crystal structure of the Mason-Pfizer monkey virus, an AIDS-causing virus.